right-rudder/right-rudder/notes.md

   - D&B (needs a real address...)
   - BBB (not available until 6 months - April 2023.. $510)
 - Associations to join
-  - FSANA
+  X FSANA
-    - Use conference to join and be a sponsor ($3000 for Leader, $5000 for Builder)
+    X Use conference to join and be a sponsor ($3000 for Leader, $5000 for Builder) X Due December 19, 2022
+      - Meeting with Robert Rockmaker 11/23/2022
+        - Membership login
+          - Need to get Bill Macons Number (ideal)
-      - Due December 19, 2022
+          -
       - create posters, flyers, business cards, swag
   - https://www.gslbaa.org GREATER ST. LOUIS BUSINESS AVIATION ASSOCIATION
     - $180 for 3 members